 Chicago's house roots means the Windy City will always have a slew of DJs ready for prime time, but smartBar resident and Hugo Ball co-curator Sold - real name Glenna Fitch - still stands out among those crowds.

-Sold sets typically centre around house and techno but her taste is "wide open", as she's been known to weave together disparate left-field rhythmic strains with ease.
+Sold sets typically centre around house and techno but Glenna's taste is "wide open", often weaving together disparate left-field rhythmic strains with ease.

 Now spinning strictly vinyl as a way to mature her taste, Fitch's confidence grew with the encouragement of fellow SmartBar resident and former talent buyer Marea Stamper, aka The Black Madonna, as well as witnessing female-led classes that showed just how accessible modern tools were to anyone with the inkling to mix.